Updated: Jun 14, 2021

-Having a huge appreciation for this country as well as Buddhism, I made a decision to finally accept my eternal marking.
+Having a huge appreciation for this country as well as Buddhism due to my upbringing, I made a decision to finally accept my eternal marking.
 Researching the perfect location to get my Sak Yant done all led to the popular Wat Bang Phra Temple, where the most famous Sak Yant practicing Monk in Thailand, Master Luang Pi Nunn resides.
 Living in On Nut, my trip took a little over an hour to arrive at the Temple, so I had some time to really think about what I was getting ready to do.
 Upon arrival, there was a major wait to get inside the appropriate area.
 Plus, once inside, even though this was THE place to receive such a beautiful gift, I wasn't sure this was the place for me.
-I won't get too into it, but I felt as though this was more of a business and not the spiritual journey I knew I needed, which didn't sit too well with me.
-On top of that, the same needle was being used on every single person.
-While there has never been any reports on someone obtaining a sickness from this particular practice, I knew that I wouldn't have full peace of mind while being here.
-Not having peace defeats the purpose, right?
+I knew that the location had to fit me and my Spirit, so I went searching.
 You're either all in or out, as there is no in between with this.
 So, making the decision to leave, I paid my respects to the temple, offered up the appropriate offerings and left this sanctuary.

 It was back to the drawing board for me, as I needed to locate the perfect place to embark on this spiritual journey.
 Oddly enough, I never found such a location.
 The location found me!
 Thai Tattoo Cafe had like a few of my photos on Instagram, which caused me to look into what services they offered.
 I thought, if I wasn't able to get my Sak Yant, I was definitely going to get something that allowed me to pay my respects to the land and my experience in a different way.
 They say that if something is meant to be, it'll be, and that was the case in this situation!
-The Thai Tattoo Cafe not only found me, but offered the services I was longing for.
 I reached out to them via email and they got back to me within the hour!
 The CEO, Paeng, responded to me wanting a little more detail in what I was looking for.
 I explained I wanted two Sak Yant tattoos, and this was due to wanting to go the traditional route.
 I'll explain what I mean by that a little later!